JaeHoanKim/MVToep/README.md

 <!-- badges: end -->

-## Multivariate normal distribution from Toeplitz-structured covariance matrix (MVToep)
+## Fast Sampling from Multivariate Normal distribution with Toeplitz-structured covariance matrix (MVToep)

 ### Intended use